wallarm/product-documentation/docs/latest/updating-migrating/separate-postanalytics.md

 --8<-- "../include/waf/installation/requirements-docker-4.0.md"

+## Step 1: Update API port

+--8<-- "../include/waf/upgrade/api-port-443.md"

-## Step 1: Add new Wallarm repository
+## Step 2: Add new Wallarm repository

 Delete the previous Wallarm repository address and add a repository with a new Wallarm node version packages.
 Please use the commands for the appropriate platform.